GenomicsAotearoa/Nextflow_Workshop/docs/session_1/2_nfcore.md

 In practical terms, the pipeline is executed from the beginning.
 However, before launching the execution of a process, Nextflow uses the task unique ID to check if the work directory already exists and that it contains a valid command exit state with the expected output files.
 If this condition is satisfied, the task execution is skipped and previously computed results are used as the process results.

 The `-resume` functionality is very sensitive.
-Even touching a file in the work directory can invalidate the cache.
+Even touching a file in the work directory may invalidate the cache.

+!!! note

+    Because `nf-core/demo` is written without many parameters or local input files (test data is fetched remotely via the `test` profile), demonstrating cache invalidation by `touch`ing a staged linked file won't invalidate the cache.
+We can demonstrate the same idea by deleting a staged file.

 !!! question "Exercise"

-    Invalidate the cache by touching a `.fastq.gz` file in a `FASTQC` task work directory (you can use the `touch` command).
+    Invalidate the cache by deleting a `.fastq.gz` file in a `FASTQC` task work directory (you can use the `rm` command).
 Execute the pipeline again with the `-resume` option to show that the cache has been invalidated.

     ??? success "Solution"